 Hello!
 I am Kate Sekules (pronounced like "Hercules"), a writer, historian, teacher, and lifelong mender, whose mission is to spread the mend, foster community, and get us all codesigning our own wardrobes.

-I am a professor of fashion history at Pratt Institute, teach my new class "Mending Fashion" at Parsons NYC, and speak, tutor, and give papers regularly (FIT, Winterthur, RISD, and British Museums, Textile Society of America, Custom Collaborative, etc).
+I am a professor of fashion history at Pratt Institute, teach my new class "Mending Fashion" at Parsons NYC, and a graduate version at BGC, and speak, tutor, and give papers regularly (FIT, Winterthur, RISD, and British Museums, Textile Society of America, Custom Collaborative, etc).
 My book "MEND!
 A Refashioning Manual and Manifesto" was published by Penguin in 2020, and I am the mending author for the forthcoming ten-volume Bloomsbury Encyclopedia of World Textiles.
 I earned an M.A in Costume Studies from NYU, with a thesis examining the culture of stockings and their upkeep in late-nineteenth century New York, and am currently completing my PhD dissertation, A History and Theory of Mending, at Bard Graduate Center, New York, after which I will have actually earned the title Dr Mend—my alter ego who dispenses mendication Rx in clothes surgeries.

 I was born and raised in London, live in Brooklyn with my husband, daughter (when home) and three cats, and was, for many years, a magazine editor.
 Then in 2009, when that entire industry entered its death throes, I did a 180 and founded Refashioner, one of the first of the now ubiquitous personal closet trading sites.